leegeunhyeok/react-native-esbuild/docs/docs/web/web-support.md

 React Native Esbuild supports all platforms, including Web.

-visit demo web application [here](https://rne-web-demo.vercel.app).
+See a demo application built with a web target [here](https://rne-web-demo.vercel.app).

 ## Setup